From Preferences to Prejudice: The Role of Alignment Tuning in Shaping Social Bias in Video Diffusion Models: Social Biases in Image Reward Models

-\textbf{Ethnicity Bias.} We use preference evaluation prompts in the form ``A person is \texttt{[action]}-ing \texttt{[context]}'', covering all actions and resulting in $|A|$ evaluation prompts.
-For each preference prompt, we have generated images using more specific generation prompts of the form ``A/An \texttt{[ethnicity]} person is \texttt{[action]}-ing \texttt{[context]}'', where the ethnicity and action are explicitly specified.
-For each such combination, we have a total of $|E|\times|A|\times100$ images.
+\textbf{Ethnicity Bias.} We use preference evaluation prompts in the form ``A person is \texttt{[verb]}-ing \texttt{[context]}'' (evaluation: \texttt{person-only}).
+For each preference prompt, we have generated images using more specific generation prompts of the form ``A/An \texttt{[ethnicity]} person is \texttt{[verb]}-ing \texttt{[context]}'', where the ethnicity and verb are explicitly specified (generation: \texttt{ethnicity+person}).
+The evaluation prompt omits ethnicity to measure reward model's inherent preference, while the generation prompt explicitly specifies ethnicity.
 The reward scores for these images provided by a reward model are standardized with mean and standard deviation.
-We then compute the average standardized score across the 100 images for each generation prompt, leading to $|E|\times|A|$ mean scores.
-To calculate RDS$_e$ and SDI, we fix the action and apply softmax function \cite{bridle1990training,bishop2006pattern} to normalize the scores for each ethnicity.
-This results in $|E|\times|A|$ final RDS$_e$ scores and $|A|$ SDI scores, indicating ethnicity preference within each action context.

-A positive RDS\textsubscript{e} score indicates overrepresentation of a specific ethnicity group, while a negative score reflects underrepresentation.
+We then compute the average standardized score across the 100 images for each generation prompt.
+To calculate RDS$_e$ and SDI, we fix the verb and apply softmax function \citep{bridle1990training,bishop2006pattern} to normalize the scores for each ethnicity, indicating ethnicity preference within each verb context.
+A positive RDS\textsubscript{e} indicates overrepresentation of an ethnicity, while a negative score indicates underrepresentation.
 A higher SDI score corresponds to more balanced and diverse outputs across all groups.
-The base reward model, CLIP, shows a mild overrepresentation of the White group (RDS = 0.0182) and achieves the highest SDI score (0.8495), indicating relatively balanced ethnic representation.
-After fine-tuning, HPSv2.0 shifts its preference toward Middle Eastern individuals (RDS = 0.0315), while HPSv2.1 displays a stronger bias toward the Latino group (RDS = 0.0382).
-PickScore, by contrast, favors East Asian individuals (RDS = 0.0352).
-Despite differences in the direction of bias, all fine-tuned reward models exhibit lower SDI scores compared to CLIP, suggesting a decline in ethnic diversity and balance following alignment. \Cref{fig:rm_ethnicity_bias_clip,fig:rm_ethnicity_bias_hpsv2,fig:rm_ethnicity_bias_hpsv2_1,fig:rm_ethnicity_bias_pickscore} show the ethnicity bias across 42 actions.
+The base model, CLIP, slightly favors White individuals (RDS = 0.0182) and achieves the highest SDI score (0.8495), indicating relatively balanced ethnic representation.
+After fine-tuning, HPSv2.0 shifts toward Middle Eastern (RDS = 0.0315), HPSv2.1 toward Latino (RDS = 0.0382), and PickScore toward East Asian individuals (RDS = 0.0352).
+All show reduced SDI, indicating decreased ethnic diversity post-alignment. \Cref{fig:rm_ethnicity_bias_clip,fig:rm_ethnicity_bias_hpsv2,fig:rm_ethnicity_bias_hpsv2_1,fig:rm_ethnicity_bias_pickscore} show the ethnicity bias across 42 verbs.